What is Mission of Mercy (MoM)?

-If you are interested in volunteering at IndianaMOM or encouraging others to do so, please download the IndianaMOM Volunteer Flier (coming soon) and post where others may see it.
-If you are interested in sharing with other individuals (or organizations) who cannot otherwise afford or access care, and may benefit (as a patient) from this charitable effort, please download the Patient Information Flier (coming soon) and post where others may see it.
+If you are interested in volunteering at IndianaMoM or encouraging others to do so, please download the IndianaMoM Volunteer Flyer (coming soon) and post where others may see it.
+If you are interested in sharing with other individuals who cannot otherwise afford or access care and may benefit from this charitable effort, please download the Patient Information Flyer (coming soon) and post where others may see it.
 You also are welcome to share this event through email, on Facebook, etc.

 Questions Still Not Answered?